-Temporary restaurants soon became permanent ones, and West African restaurateurs gradually became more savvy in attracting customers not limited to their countrymen and -women.
-There are now around 60 West African restaurants in the city by my estimate, mainly in the middle Bronx, Harlem, Jamaica, and Bedford-Stuyvesant.
-The countries represented include Senegal, Ivory Coast, Guinea, Togo, Nigeria, Chad, and Ghana (we once had ones from Sierra Leone, Mali, and Liberia, too).
+Temporary restaurants soon became permanent ones, and West African restaurateurs attracted customers outside of their fellow immigrants.
+There are now at least 75 West African restaurants in the city by my estimate, mainly in the middle Bronx, Harlem, Jamaica, and Bedford-Stuyvesant.
+The countries represented include Senegal, Gambia, Ivory Coast, Guinea, Togo, Mali, Nigeria, and Ghana.
 The food is distinctive and delicious, based on starches like rice and white yam fufu topped with meat, fish, and poultry sauces often referred to as soups.Read More